-95 astrology-inspired gift ideas for every zodiac sign
+The best astrology-inspired gift ideas for every zodiac sign

 _______________________________________________________________________________

-If we could use one word to describe Virgos it would be: "planners."
-This is a highly-organized and pragmatic star sign, and while they love all their ducks in a row, they also tend to be very overworked.
-So give them some TLC this holiday with comfort-inducing gifts.
-And if you do end up giving them organizational tools they can take into 2020, they'll probably love that just as much, too.
+If we could use one word to describe Virgos, it would be: planners.
+This is a highly organized and pragmatic star sign, and while they love all their ducks in a row, they also tend to be overworked.
+So give them TLC this holiday with comfort inducing gifts.
+And if you end up giving them organizational tools they can take into 2020, they'll probably love that just as much, too.

 _______________________________________________________________________________

-Libras are defined by their romanticism; they're big fans of poetry, fiction, movies and music.
-And because they love being surrounded by others, nothing beats a cozy night in with good friends and family.
-All of these gift ideas tap into their some of their favorite past times including movie viewing parties, game nights and entertaining at home.
+Libras are defined by their romanticism.
+They're big fans of poetry, fiction, movies and music.
+And because they love being surrounded by others, nothing beats a cozy night in with close friends and family.
+All of these gift ideas tap into their favorite pastimes including movie viewing parties, game nights and entertaining at home.

 _______________________________________________________________________________

-The foolproof way to a Scorpio's heart is through unique — and more importantly timeless — gifts (read: avoid super trendy items).
+The foolproof way to a Scorpio's heart is through unique — and more importantly, timeless — gifts (read: avoid super trendy items).
 It's all about the little touches, too, with Scorpios.
-Monogramming or subtle finishes of personalization will turn a seemingly ordinary gift into something they'll cherish for season to come.
+Monogramming or subtle finishes of personalization will turn a seemingly ordinary gift into something they'll cherish for seasons to come.

 _______________________________________________________________________________

 As the wanderers of the zodiac, Sagittariuses thrive on travel.
-And they've got big plans for this next decade ahead.
-Help them explore the world in style with gifts like durable luggage sets, scratch-off maps, and access passes to airport lounges.
+And they have big plans for this next decade ahead.
+Help them explore the world in style with gifts like durable luggage sets, scratch-off maps and access passes to airport lounges.

 _______________________________________________________________________________

 Capricorns are #blessed by being one of the most independent and fearless signs in the zodiac.
-They have some intense goals for the upcoming year in both their professional and personal lives, and knowing how much tenacity this sign has, there's no doubt in our mind they'll accomplish them.
-These gifts ahead all help in some way or another (whether they be online classes they can learn from or powersuits they can rock in the office) conquer the workplace like an absolute boss.
+They have intense goals for the upcoming year in both their professional and personal lives, and knowing how much tenacity this sign has, there's no doubt they'll accomplish them.
+These gifts all help in some way or another (whether they be online classes they can learn from or power suits they can rock in the office) conquer the workplace like an absolute boss.

 _______________________________________________________________________________

 The most distinctive of signs, Aquarius, is known best for its eccentric and free-spirited personalities.
-They're a bit out-there — and they wouldn't have it any other way.
+They're a bit out there — and they wouldn't have it any other way.
 Help them embrace their humanitarian and innovative personalities with these cool gifts, ranging from a pair of bold shoes that helps them stand out from the crowd to eco-conscious bedding.

 _______________________________________________________________________________

 Pisces are big music lovers.
 Scratch that, they're huge music lovers.
 This is thanks to their imaginative and creative personalities, which thrives on a connection to the arts.
-So if there was ever a gift fit for a true audiophile, these noise-cancelling headphones, smart speakers and custom prints are it.
+So if there was ever a gift fit for a true audiophile, these noise canceling headphones, smart speakers and custom prints are it.
 They're also big on sentimental presents, so anything with a personal touch works just as well.

 Note: The prices above reflect the retailers' listed prices at the time of publication.